Durga Puja Inc. and ‘The Company Puja’

 The display might best be called Durga Puja Inc., a seasonal spectacle around which an economy has been built – not unlike Mardis Gras in New Orleans or Carnival in Rio de Janeiro.
 From artisans to builders to bamboo salesmen, caterers, restaurateurs, shop-keepers of all kinds – saris in particular, many benefit from this boom period.
 Puja bonusues – an entire month’s extra salary, no less are paid and trickle down across labour classes to fund the added consumption.
 This certainly puts the all but antiquated Christmas bonus in North America to shame.
 But then, Christmas, (as commercial an occasion as it has become) is eclipsed by Durga Puja Inc. considering the relative buying power of Calcuttans compared to their Western counterparts.

 The fountainhead of this excess is the modern Puja Pandal, often an elaborate structure or set of structures, intricately crafted to house the deities, replacing the makeshift tableaus that used to be set up for performance of ritual.
-A Pratima depicting the deities is insufficient, for these are no longer places of mere worship: Durga Puja Inc. is the offspring of temple of both temple and pageant.
+A Pratima depicting the deities is insufficient, for these are no longer places of mere worship: Durga Puja Inc. is the offspring of prayer and pageant.

 Two years ago, the Times of India reported that total expenditures on Puja Pandals by the local clubs of Kolkata, many of them collecting money through goons and politicians (sometimes they are one and the same) totaled 123 Crores of Rupees or around 25 million dollars.